quynhkylaphan/Uncovering-Ecommerce-Insights-with-SQL/README.md

 |    | avg_days_between_purchases |
 | :--| :------------------------- |
 | 1  | 81.0                       |

+**Finding & Recommendation:** On average, customers who return for a second purchase do so after 81 days.
+The business should implement a targeted automated re-engagement campaign built around this 81-day cycle.
+This strategy should involve sending a personalized email or push notification to first-time buyers around day 70-75, proactively reminding them of the brand and encouraging a second purchase with a compelling offer, such as a discount on items related to their initial order.
+The goal is to shorten this repurchase cycle and increase the overall rate of repeat customers, directly boosting customer lifetime value.

 #### 5. What is the average processing time versus shipping time, and how does this vary by seller state?